NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Iomedae - Minor Curse.md

-**Minor Curse** Your blade and armor have dulled like lead.
+Your blade and armor have dulled like lead.
 Your weapons, armor, and shields have half their usual Hit Points and Break Threshold.

 *Source: Pathfinder Lost Omens: Gods & Magic*
 *OGL*